woxiang-H/heka-test-harness/cases/file_to_blackhole_performance/README.md

 ## Design

-1. Each subjects is configured to receive data over TCP and discard it.
+1. Each subjects is configured to tail a single glob pattern and discard it.
-2. The TCP producer is a separate instance to help ensure performance is not tainted.
+2. This test contains 2 separate configurations: multi_file and single_file to test the performance of both.
+The multi_file configuration simply creates 10 files.
 3. Each subject is started and ran for 60 seconds.
-4. [Performance data][performance_data] is collected and persisted to S3 for analysis.
+4. [Performance data][performance_data] is collected and persisted to csv for analysis.

 ## Results

 ```
-$ bin/compare -t tcp_to_blackhole_performance
+$ bin/test -t file_to_blackhole_performance -c single_file

 | Metric          | fluentbit | fluentd   | logstash  | vector    |
 |:----------------|:----------|:----------|:----------|:----------|